Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 ### **Existing Features**

-- Below are descriptions of features with screenshots that demonstrate the project outcomes and website layout, click on the drop down arrow to view image examples.
+- Below are descriptions of features with screenshots that demonstrate the project outcomes and website layout.

 #### **Homepage**